zetavg/chromium-website/site/chromium-os/steam-on-chromeos/index.md

 ## FAQ

-Q: When will Steam come to Beta or Stable channel?
+Q: When will Steam come to Stable channel?

 A: We don’t have a specific date to commit to.
 We’ll expand availability when we feel the product is ready.